-Trail users explore, learn about, and connect with a tapestry of diverse natural habitats, rich history, striking landscapes, and vibrant communities.
+The trail’s vision is to have a continuous alignment through New Mexico with a focus on non-motorized trail users.
+It allows users to explore, learn about, and connect with a tapestry of diverse natural habitats, rich history, striking landscapes, and vibrant communities.
 The trail contributes to cultural and environmental awareness, healthy lifestyles, spiritual growth, and economic prosperity for New Mexico and its visitors.
-In 2015, state legislation (HB 563) solidified New Mexico’s vision of a 500-mile cross-state recreational trail and established the Rio Grande Trail Commission to oversee its development.

 In order to become part of the Rio Grande Trail network, trail segments must be approved through an official designation process.
 Previously constructed trail segments that meet the criteria established in the Master Plan (see link above) may be designated by completing and submitting a Trail Segment Designation Application form.
 This form can also be completed for entities looking to design or construct a new trail segment.